Lithe and slender; minerally, precise, linear, detailed and lean. A characteristic spicy savouriness superimposed with peach and pineapple.

 Download data sheet and tasting note

-The grapes were hand harvested and whole bunch pressed.
-Wild yeast fermented in 33% new oak.
-Partial MLF.
-Lees aged and stirred for 11 months.
-Bottled after fining and sterile filtration.
+The grapes were hand harvested and whole bunch pressed and the unsettled juice was transferred to a mixture of new and old French oak barriques.
+Wild yeast fermented in 29% new oak.
+100% MLF.
+Lees aged and stirred for 9 months.
+Bottled after fining and filtration.

 Food Pairing Notes